ci-compass/cicf/week08-cloud-computing/README.md

 (My initial plan was to run JupyterLab in an "open" mode, without setting up any authentication, but I quickly learned my lesson.
 Someone uploaded a cryptocurrency miner to my test JupyterLab instance and ran it there.
-The miner used 100% CPU, thus making my VM became unresponsive.
+The miner used 100% CPU, thus making my VM unresponsive.
 Oops.)

-Now we can run Docker Compse in detached mode (as in, not attached to a terminal), with:
+Now we can run Docker Compose in detached mode (as in, not attached to a terminal), with:

 ```